 Homeowners are proud of certain talking pieces in their home they love to show off.
 The kitchen was the most commonly discussed feature in a home – with 37 percent using the space as a talking point to share stories with guests.

 Other notable talking pieces included a beautiful painting/picture (35 percent), a TV (31 percent), and a coffee table (25 percent).

 - Spraying a fresh scent around the house

 - Doing the laundry

 - Hiring a professional to clean the home

 But that doesn’t actually mean all homeowners are completely happy with the way things are.
 Forty-five percent have a desire to renovate at least one room in their home prior to the arrival of guests – with one in five admitting the current state of their home isn’t ready for their guests’ arrival.

 Ted Roberts, Style and Design Chief at Allegion, maker of Schlage locks said: “Consider taking a smaller, but detailed approach to room updates and renovations.
-Sometimes a little paint, new rug or even swapping out the metals and room finishes can go a long way to revamping your space.”
+Sometimes hiring a cabinet painting company for a little refresh of paint can go a long way to revamping your space.
+So can a new rug or even swapping out the metals and room finishes.”

 Be Sure And Share This Handy Piece Of Research For Your Fellow Holiday Hosts On Social Media – Photo by Dnak, CC